-How to eliminate the FAT in the Sales process
+How to eliminate the FAT in the Sales process with a sales stack

 Just like your body, your sales process needs fat to be healthy.
 Indeed, all activities I listed are needed to close deals.
 The trick is to find ways to reduce or eliminate these tasks in ways that will protect high-value selling time.

 Consider the first activity listed, “Fetching Collateral”.
 For sure, Salespeople need collateral.
-Is it possible, however, to reduce the amount of time they spend looking for, or creating it?
+Is it possible, however, to reduce the amount of time they spend looking for or creating it?
 Can Marketing make the collateral more readily available and easier to find?
 Can they match collateral to specific sales motions or situations so that Salespeople don’t have to figure out which is best for each situation?
 Can they make it easier to personalize collateral for each prospect?

 You may use SharePoint or perhaps some other file-folder structure like Dropbox to store collateral.
 That’s what typically happens.
 In that case, here’s what you need to ask yourself: